deconst/client/README.md

-## Kite Shell
+## Deconst Client

-*Kite Shell = Electron + Docker*
+*Build Deconst documentation locally*

-Kite Shell is a template for an Electron application that can portably execute arbitrary processes in Docker containers, hosted within a virtual machine.
+The Deconst client is an application that can build a content repository as you edit its source, with true layouts and styles.

-It's based heavily on [Kitematic](https://kitematic.com/).
-Basically, I'm extracting the bits of Kitematic that deal with bootstrapping and initializing [docker-machine](https://docs.docker.com/machine/), and pruning things like "UI".
+It's built on [kite-shell](https://github.com/smashwilson/kite-shell), which is based heavily on [Kitematic](https://kitematic.com/).

 ## Copyright and License